christopher-caldwell/dedupe-data-loader/examples/graphql/README.md

 An example of using the data loader in a vanilla GraphQL API powered by Express.
 This is \*_not_ using any express-graphql middleware.
 I't just an express server, with a single route at `/graphql`.

 I run GraphQL in serverless environments a lot, so this is the style I use there ( without Express ).
-You invoke the `graphql` runner explicity which you can see in [runQuery](./src/runQuery.ts)
+You invoke the `graphql` runner explicitly which you can see in [runQuery](./src/runQuery.ts)

 ## Data Store